Klondikia: Description

 The known male of Klondikia whiteae has a 4.8 mm body with 2.05 mm alitrunk and small petiole of subtrapizoidal outline.
 The antennae have filiform funiculi attached to a curved scape approximately as long as the head width.
-The gaster has "massive" genital stipes which sport rounded tops and a small dentical in the center.
+The gaster has "massive" genital stipes which sport rounded tops and a small denticle in the center.
 Both the male and female have rather thick short legs.
 The female's body is slightly longer than the male's at 5.5 mm with a 1.31 mm alitrunk.
 The small petiole is similar to the male's, with a subtrapizoidal outline in side profile.
 The female's head is rectangular, slightly longer than wide and has rounded rear margins above the eye sockets.
 As with the male's antennae, the female's antennae have scapes curved in the basal area.